danihidalgo001/node-express-api-tutorial/.learn/exercises/05-your-first-route/README.md

 })
 ```

+> This is a GET request that will return the string: `Hello World!`

 2. Now if you open the port 8080 you should be able to see `Hello World!`.